 Financial instruments that potentially subject us to credit risk consist principally of trade receivables and interest-bearing investments.
-Wholesale distributors of life-science products account for a substantial portion of our trade receivables; collateral is generally not required.
+Wholesale distributors of life science products account for a substantial portion of our trade receivables; collateral is generally not required.
 We seek to mitigate the risk associated with this concentration through our ongoing credit-review procedures and insurance.
 A large portion of our cash is held by a few major financial institutions.
 We monitor our exposures with these institutions and do not expect any of these institutions to fail to meet their obligations.
-Major financial institutions represent the largest component of our investments in corporate debt securities.
 In accordance with documented corporate risk-management policies, we monitor the amount of credit exposure to any one financial institution or corporate issuer.
-We are exposed to credit-related losses in the event of nonperformance by counterparties to riskmanagement instruments but do not expect any counterparties to fail to meet their obligations given their high credit ratings.
+We are exposed to credit-related losses in the event of nonperformance by counterparties to risk-management instruments but do not expect any counterparties to fail to meet their obligations given their high credit ratings.